nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1c.
 System detects that the given parameter is invalid.

     * 1c1.
 System shows an error message.

-      <br> Use case ends.
+        Use case ends.

 **Use case: Filter all student records**